stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 - _Keep your Candidate Statement (Section V) in at least an outline form_, updated yearly
 - Utilize the annual performance review preparation to _update your Vita (Section VIII) with current information_.
   - To aid in this, keep careful track of tasks you complete throughout the year
   - This section doesn't have a length limit so include all pertinent activities and highlight those that contributed beyond expectations.
 - When you have a particularly strong connection with a student, take note of their name and ask if they'd ever be willing to write a letter of recommendation on your behalf.

+By returning regularly to this document, and taking your performance reviews seriously, you will be able to make any necessary adjustments in your work role and performance well in advance of "showtime".

 ### Understand the Timeline

 The current requirements allow you to apply for promotion after 3.0 FTE years of service in rank.
 The promotion process itself will take _one whole_ year, which is interspersed with interviews, revisions, teaching observations, etc...
-For a complete listing of the various deadlines, check the"**Annual timeline for COE promotion and tenure activities** on the [CoE Promotion and Tenure Page](https://engineering.oregonstate.edu/promotion-tenure).
+For a complete listing of the various deadlines, check the **Annual timeline for COE promotion and tenure activities** on the [CoE Promotion and Tenure Page](https://engineering.oregonstate.edu/promotion-tenure).
 It is non-trivial to understand, but the really important dates and time-frames to look for are...

 1. The entire "Initial Dossier (Candidate's Portion)" Section
     - This is the section where you notify the department of your candidacy and work on building your initial dossier, submit, receive feedback, revise, and resubmit.
 It is the bulk of your role in the process.